 While more than half of the population has at least one experience of depersonalization or derealization, only about 2 percent of people ever meet criteria for depersonalization-derealization disorder.
 Most of the time, people who develop the disorder do so in adolescence; only 5 percent of people develop the condition after age 25.

-As with most psychiatric conditions, depersonalization-derealization disorder involves a treatment process that might include:
+As with most psychiatric conditions, the treatment process for depersonalization-derealization disorder might include:

 - Behavior modification